Written by Divinity Nutra, Updated on February 25, 2023

 Turmeric has become a household name.
 Not just for its role as the primary spice in well-known dishes such as curry, but as a powerful medicinal herb with healing properties and very few side effects.

 Within turmeric is a potent anti-inflammatory agent called curcumin.
 These curcuminoids are the subject of numerous clinical studies in recent decades.
-But, can turmeric lower blood pressure and reduce hypertension?
+But, is turmeric good for high blood pressure and reducing hypertension?

 Turmeric and Blood Pressure

-We’ve seen research emerge suggesting that turmeric can help treat a broad spectrum of medical conditions.
+We’ve seen research emerge suggesting that turmeric benefits include treating a broad spectrum of medical conditions.
 From aiding weight loss in people with metabolic disorders to treating arthritis and joint pain, it appears that curcumin can benefit almost any ailment.
 Turmeric can even be used as a blood thinner or as a natural supplement for liver detox.

 Recently, turmeric has shown an ability to modulate blood pressure and assist the cardiovascular system under certain conditions.
 If you’re dealing with high blood pressure (HBP), curcumin may be a natural means to manage it.